 - Your doctor may recommend a local anesthesia, which numbs the cervix.
 Ask your doctor about the risks associated with this type of anesthesia.

 - You may experience mild to moderate pain and/or cramping, vaginal bleeding, and pelvic or back discomfort for a few days after the procedure.
-Some women experience nausea and/or vomiting or fainting.
+Some women experience headaches nausea and/or vomiting or dizziness and/or fainting.
 You should arrange to have someone available to take you home after the procedure.

 - In rare instances, an Essure insert may be expelled from the body.
 This is usually detected during the Essure Confirmation Test.